 (Image courtesy of study.com)

-· It can be used to determine the overall health of an employee
+It can determine the health of an employee

-· It can reveal an employee’s level of fitness to carry out their job-related functions.
+It can reveal an employee’s ability to carry out their job

-· It can be used to assess whether the work environment or conditions have posed any risks to the employee’s health.
+It can assess whether the work environment or conditions have posed any risks to the employee’s health.

 When are Employees Subjected to Screenings?